LiamLlamazares/math_blog/_posts/2022-05-29-Malliavin-Calculus-2.md

 # Why should I care?

-If you want to define the Malliavin derivative you need the Skorohod integral.
+The Malliavin derivative is the adjoint operator of the Skorohod integral. integral.

 # Notation